-Several methods exist for reflowing; for example, infrared/convection heating in a conveyor type oven.
+Several methods exist for reflowing; for example, convection or convection/infrared heating in a conveyor type oven.
 Throughput times (preheating, soldering and cooling) vary between 100 and 200 seconds depending on heating method.

-Typical reflow peak temperatures range from 215 to 250 °C. The top-surface temperature of the packages should preferable be kept below 230 °C.
+Typical reflow peak temperatures range from 215 to 250 °C. The top-surface temperature of the packages should preferable be kept below 220 °C for thick/large packages, and below 235 °C for small/thin packages.